 Scones are generally speaking a kind of shortbread.
 It's leavened with baking powder, not yeast.
 There are two basic kinds of scone dough: cream scones and buttermilk scones.
 Cream scones rely far more on heavy cream and butter than this recipe for buttermilk scones.
 Buttermilk scones are lighter in calories overall.
 Perfect for those keeping an eye on calories.

 Both yield delicious scones, but if you are looking for some lighter fare, then go for the buttermilk recipe.
 I estimate that these are about 250 calories each.

 Scones can also be sweet or savory.
 So while this recipe is more of a sweet scone with the addition of fruit, it does not have a lot of extra sugar added in.
 If you crave something sweet to put on top of this there is no shortage of flavor possibilities you can come up with.

 - While it seems like an odd ingredient, freeze-dried strawberries are intense in flavor because the moisture has been removed (don't worry, we will be adding that back in)

 - Because the freeze-dried strawberries don't have the water content that fresh ones do, they will be easier to work into the dough as just one 1.2 ounce bag is the equivalent of 12 ounces of fresh strawberries and won't spoil as quickly either.
 Yes, those watery fruits get a bit wonky if you don't consume them within 24 hours.

 - You can make this in advance, freeze the dough, and use it at a later date (or just one at a time).
 Just be sure to defrost the dough overnight in the refrigerator.

 - Freeze-dried strawberries are available in most grocery stores, Trader Joe's, or even on Amazon.

-- Don't overwork the dough as you'll might make it tough
+- Don't overwork the dough as you'll make it tough

 - You'll know you are successful in finding the right balance between combining the flaky dough and overworking it when you divide this into 8 pieces.
 If you see lots of flaky layers like a biscuit, you have done your job well.